niuus/Snes9xRX/README.md

 option if the screen is not centered.
 Combining this with the Zoom and Scaling you should be able to get a proper display on your television.

-• Crosshair: this will disable the emulator's on-screen crosshair for all Superscope/Lightgun games.

 • Video mode: manually choose between the supported video standards for your display.
 NTSC (480i), Progressive (480p), PAL (50Hz), PAL (60Hz), or Automatic, the latter one being the recommended setting.

+• SNES Hi-Res Mode: this will disable the games capacity to use the SNES Hi-Res Mode, if you want to use the Scanlines filtering in those games.
+It will of course break games that were intended to use the feature (i.e.: texts in Secret of Mana).

+• Sprites per-line Limit: when disabled, this will allow the emulated console to break the original hardware limitation of 32 sprites per-scanline limit, so sprites don't dissappear or flicker.
+Specially useful for games that show lots of sprites on screen (i.e.: Gradius III).

+• Crosshair: this will disable the emulator's on-screen crosshair for all Super Scope / Justifier games.

-• Show Framerate: show the frames per second on-screen.
+• Show Framerate: show the frames per second (FPS) on-screen.

 • Show Local Time: show the the local time set on your Wii on-screen.

-• SuperFX Overclock: this special setting will overclock the speed of the GSU-1 & GSU-2 -most commonly known as the SuperFX chip- on every supported game, which improves games with faster or smoother framerates.
+• Super FX Overclock: this special setting will overclock the speed of the GSU-1 & GSU-2 chips -most commonly known as the Super FX chip- on every supported title, which improves games with faster or smoother framerates.
+This effect is most notable in heavy games like Star Fox or Doom, for example.
+When playing on the Gamecube, which is understandably slower than the succeeding consoles, it can give you better speeds on light FX games as Super Mario World 2: Yoshi's Island.

 You can have it at the Default chip speed (10.7 MHz), or set it to 20 MHz, 40 MHz, or 60 MHz.
+Keep in mind that the majority of the Super FX games and overclock don't mix well on the Gamecube, which will slow the games to a crawl, as the console's CPU is not powerful enough.

+If you use the Snes9x RX Wii U Channel version along with the console's "overclocked mode", you can now enjoy Super FX overclock speeds of 80 MHz, 100 MHz, and up to 120 MHz, which give a very nice boost in framerate for these special games.
+These last three speed options are hidden on the Gamecube port, as they are unusable for the reason explained above.
 ```

 ### CONTROLLER